Halfeld/website/README.md

 # My awesome website

-> Made with Jekyll and Grunt
+> Made with Jekyll, Grunt and Docker

 ## Setup
 ```